whole life has been marked by many wanderings and adventures,

 Eventually, after many years of wandering, I have come to

-the open sky from my window.
+the open sky from my window and hear the waves.

 : © François Goudier / Mélanie Morand